linkinbird/TBMS/README.md

 answer = tbmsTry(tbmsClient,tbms_models,questionString,tloc=50,crossRequest=1,crossLag=10,priority=0)
 ```

 And for the server side, we send the first model request to the service mesh, and then add the backups to a timer.
-The timer is designed as a fork tree in our example **timeBroker.go** (*pseudocode only for poc*).
-The timer can also use an ordinary queue but need to handle the insert and ranking nicely.
-Then we use goroutines to concurrently send the timed request, and use channel and locker to handle parallelization.
+The timer is designed as an concurrent-safe fork tree in our example **timeBroker.go** (*pseudocode only for poc*).
+The timer can also use an ordinary queue but need to handle the concurrent insert and ranking nicely.
+This design allows us to use goroutines to concurrently send the timed request, with channel and locker to handle parallelization.

 ### Service mesh